1998–99 Toronto Raptors season

 The 1998–99 Toronto Raptors season was the fourth season for the Toronto Raptors in the National Basketball Association.
 Due to a lockout, the regular season began on February 5, 1999, and was cut from 82 games to 50.

+Season summary

+Off-season

-The Raptors received the fourth overall pick in the 1998 NBA draft, and selected small forward Antawn Jamison from the University of North Carolina, but soon traded him to the Golden State Warriors in exchange for his "UNC" college teammate, shooting guard and top draft pick Vince Carter, who is also second-year star Tracy McGrady's cousin.
+The Raptors received the fourth overall pick in the 1998 NBA draft, and selected small forward Antawn Jamison from the University of North Carolina; however, the team soon traded Jamison to the Golden State Warriors in exchange for his "UNC" college teammate, shooting guard and fifth overall pick, Vince Carter, along with cash considerations on draft day.
+Carter is also second-year star Tracy McGrady's cousin.
 During the off-season, the team acquired Charles Oakley from the New York Knicks, acquired Kevin Willis from the Houston Rockets, and signed free agent and second-year center Michael Stewart.